vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/courses.rst

   required.

 * org (optional) - A code for an organization; case-insensitive.
 Example:
   "HarvardX".
-If ``org`` is specified, the list of courses is filtered such that only those courses belonging to the specified organization are returned.
+If ``org`` is specified, the list of courses only includes courses belonging to the specified organization.

-* mobile (optional) - If specified, the list of courses is filtered such that only those courses that are designated as ``mobile_available`` are returned.
+* mobile (optional) - If specified, the list of courses only includes courses that are designated as ``mobile_available``.

 =====================
 Response Values
 =====================

-The response for ``GET /api/courses/v1/courses/`` consists of the following fields as returned by `CourseListView`.
+The following fields are returned with a successful response.

 * blocks_url: Used to fetch the course blocks.